xavierchia/xavierchia.github.io/_posts/2024-01-06-wellbeing-proxies.md

 It's useful to answer certain proxy questions instead that have straight-forward answers but give a direct window into your wellbeing.

-One such question I'm using is: How many tweetable thoughts did I have today.
+One such question I'm using is: How many tweetable thoughts did I have today?

 Sounds cringe, I know.